vkaren/two-factor-code-input/README.md

  <img src='./readme_imgs/getValidCode.PNG' width='500px'>

-When the user enters the code, the onInput function is invoked by two events: input and keyup.
-The keyup event is to know if the Backspace key is pressed, that will mean the user is deleting the input values or going back to the previous input.
-If the input value is a number onEnterDigit is invoked to update the codeToValidate property and focus on the next input if there is one.
+When a user enters a code, the onInput function is triggered by two events: input and keyup.
+The keyup event detects if the Backspace key is pressed, indicating input deletion or navigation to the previous input.
+If the input value is a number, onEnterDigit is called to update the codeToValidate property and focus on the next input if available.

  <img src='./readme_imgs/onInput.PNG' width='500px'>